Gutza/public/rss-builder/README.md

 - URL paths are derived from the markdown file path without the `.md` extension and URL-encoded.
 For example, `2025-10-01 Abortion Was Never The Issue.md` becomes `.../2025-10-01%20Abortion%20Was%20Never%20The%20Issue`.
 - If a file lacks an H1, the filename (without the date prefix) is used for the title.
 - The channel title/description defaults are derived from the root `README.md` when possible; otherwise simple fallbacks are used.
+ - The feed declares the Atom namespace and includes a self-referencing `<atom:link rel="self" type="application/rss+xml">`.